orbitalchicken/Roadmap/README.md

     - The position of the away message could be better (cosmetic improvement)

   Xlets
-    - Power applet appears when moving applets in the panel
     - Photoframe doesn't show up in the desklets
     - Desklet position is lost after killing MDM

   Gnome CC modules
-    - C modules don't fill the page in cinnamon-settings
     - User module doesn't use .face (go to Users, select a predefined avatar, it doesn't overwrite .face)

 MDM 1.2